hanami/devtools/README.md

 Then you can add more below it as needed.

-Be aware thought that we provide no commitment to keeping this file stable: it's merely our preferences for working on Hanami libraries.
+Be aware thought that we provide no commitment to keeping this file stable: it's merely our preferences for working on Hanami _libraries_.
+We're not interested in changing it based on how you're using it in Hanami _projects_.
+If you don't like a rule, you can override it in your `.rubocop.yml` file.